zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 **STRUCTURAL REQUIREMENTS:**

 **1. SHARED GROUND:**
-A common foundation—shared values, shared history, shared purpose—that provides base frequency for harmonization.
+A common foundation, shared values, shared history, shared purpose, that provides base frequency for harmonization.
 Without shared ground, there is no key in which to play.

 **2. ARTICULATED STRUCTURE:**
 Clear roles, responsibilities, relationships.
 Not to constrain but to enable.
 Without structure, coordination collapses into chaos.